Customer: U.S. Department of Labor, Office of Disability Employment Policy

 Apprenticeship Inclusion Models (AIM) is an initiative sponsored by the USDOL Office of Disability Employment Policy (ODEP) to research, develop, test, and evaluate innovative strategies in existing apprenticeship programs that provide skills training to people with disabilities.
-To do this, Social Policy Research Associates (SPR) and its partners Ethos Strategic Consulting (Ethos), and Jobs for the Future (JFF) will work with four selected apprenticeship programs to enhance practices, innovate supports, and expand pathways for people with disabilities into high-demand, well-paying careers.
+To do this, Social Policy Research Associates (SPR) and its partners Wheelhouse Group (Wheelhouse), and Jobs for the Future (JFF) will work with four selected apprenticeship programs to enhance practices, innovate supports, and expand pathways for people with disabilities into high-demand, well-paying careers.

-Apprenticeship programs are on the rise nationally due to their ability to more efficiently connect workers with the skills they need to secure and maintain good jobs in high-demand careers.
+Apprenticeship programs are on the rise nationally due to their capability to more efficiently connect workers with the skills they need to secure and maintain good jobs in high-demand careers.

 Because apprenticeship combines on-the job training and related classroom instruction with a steady paycheck, it offers an ideal solution for the 68 percent of Americans with disabilities who are job seeking and are engaged in employment-related activities.
 These activities may include preparing for work and the job search, actively searching for jobs, currently participating in employment, or seeking to improve their employment situation.

-The AIM project is specifically focused on expanding access to inclusive apprenticeships for people with disabilities to reduce societal inequities by nurturing talent everywhere.
+The AIM intiative is specifically focused on expanding access to inclusive apprenticeships for people with disabilities to ensure equal participation by nurturing talent everywhere.

-During a two-year period, these pilot sites will receive key training and technical assistance from the operating team to test new, innovative approaches to apprenticeship.
-AIM will also host a broader Community of Practice for interested practitioners and stakeholders to contribute to the learning community.
+During a two-year period, pilot sites will receive training and technical assistance from the operating team to test new, innovative approaches to apprenticeship.
+AIM will also host a broader Community of Practice for interested practitioners and stakeholders.

 To Participate and Learn More